There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.” Galatians 3:28

 Romans 12:10 : “Be devoted to one another in love.
 Honor one another above yourselves.”

 If you are considering being married in either St. John the Baptist or Immaculate Conception Catholic Churches here in Upper Kittitas County, please contact Fr.
-Higuera at least six months in advance at the parish office, 509-674-2531 or email firstname.lastname@example.org for more information.
-Please see this document for more information.
+Higuera at least six months in advance at the parish office, 509-674-2531x5 or please email firstname.lastname@example.org for more information.

 After Jesus had gathered his disciples, he sent them out to proclaim the Kingdom of God (Mark 6: 1–13).
 He instructed them to travel light, to trust in God to provide for them, and to preach repentance to the people.
 In Jesus’ name the disciples “ … drove out many demons.
 They anointed with oil many who were sick and cured them” (Mark 6:13).
 The disciples were Jesus’ ambassadors with a mission to tell people that they were not alone, that the healing touch of God was in their midst.